JulienRobberechts/event-api/readme.md

-# Inato - clinical trial tool
+# Events - demo project

 ## Purpose

-Sample project for a nodeJs Api and a  (command line interface) using this api.
+Sample project for a nodeJs Api and a cli (command line interface) using this api.

 ## Setup